Foster parent - cats and kittens (Central Otago)

 Our volunteer foster parents provide a temporary home for these animals and help them recover from surgery, give them medicine for an illness, work with them to improve their behaviour or simply nurture them whilst they grow big enough for adoption.

 We need foster parents to provide temporary homes for cats year-round, but our greatest need for cat fosterers is during the busy summer months.
-In 2019, over 1,500 benefited from foster care here in Alexandra
+In 2019, over 1,500 animals benefited from foster care here in Central Otago.

 At present we are specifically looking for people to help socialise timid and semi-feral cats with humans, as well as bottle feeding neonates who require round the clock care.
 Please help by applying today.